 The minor in History requires students to take at least 24 credit hours of History, 18 of which must be upper-division.
 A maximum of two courses (6 credit hours) used to fulfill program requirements for a major or another minor may also be used to fulfill requirements for a minor in History.

-HIST 190-3 World History to 1550

-HIST 191-3 World History since 1550
+HIST 190-3 World History to 1550 HIST 191-3 World History since 1550

-HIST 200-3 Historical Methodology: An Introduction to the Work of the Historian
+HIST 300-3 Historiography: The Nature of the Historical